How Echo Look could feed Amazon’s big data fueled fashion ambitions

 Even if Amazon’s consumer frontdoor has remained fairly consistent (at least until the original Echo popped up), Bezos has spend years honing backend infrastructure and tooling up supply chain expertise in the areas he wants to dominate — positioning Amazon to be able to offer a more compellingly priced product than high street fashion retailers and still make its margin.
 So while retailers continue to waste money on inventory management, Amazon is aiming to use data to eliminate inventory entirely.

 Earlier this month, for example, it was awarded a patent for an on-demand clothes manufacturing warehouse that suggests an intent to push the boundaries of fast fashion even further.
-Amazon’s end game looks very much like garments made on-demand, locally at the point of order — thereby vastly shrinking its warehousing and shipping logistics costs.
-Instead Amazon could seed data-fed, just-in-time manufacturing hubs in urban centers to service demand locally, enabled by knowing exactly what its customers want, argues Adeyoola.
+Amazon’s end game looks very much like garments made on-demand, locally at the point of order — vastly shrinking its warehousing and shipping logistics costs in the process.
+Amazon could seed data-fed, just-in-time manufacturing hubs in urban centers to service demand locally, enabled by knowing exactly what its customers want, argues Adeyoola.

 “There’s just much less friction,” he says of the Amazon approach.
 “So sure they don’t have a great consumer user journey now, but they will do — and in the interim they’ve been doing, effectively, what we’re trying to do, which is digitize the world.
 They’ve been accumulating all the brands and all the clothes, and getting them onto the system and then learning and understanding where the white space is.”

 He points to b2b apparel maker the TAL Group, which claims to make one in every six men’s shirts sold in the US.
 But the question is, for how much longer?
-While its button down dress shirts are priced by retailer partners at $80+, last month Amazon launched their own brand (the aforementioned Buttoned Down) selling shirts starting at $40.
-Aka disruption, Jeff Bezos style.
+While its button down dress shirts are priced by retailer partners at $80+, last month Amazon launched their own brand (the aforementioned Buttoned Down) — selling shirts starting at $40.
+That’s called disruption, Jeff Bezos style.

 And while Amazon has been using data to optimize its supply chain for years, traditional fashion retail and brands are still saddled managing networks of bricks and mortar stores where they’re seeing falling footfall.
 These physical locations have arguably convinced retailers to view the Internet as just another sales channel, rather than the vital data pipe needed to overhaul all their business and supply chain processes in order to survive as mobile platforms consume their world.